Digital Campus & Events Calendar

 - CAMH Coping with Stress and Anxiety - There are several strategies available to help you maintain your mental wellness.

 - Stress and Coping - The CDC (Centre for Disease Control and Prevention) offers a great deal of resources regarding coronavirus support.

-It's a new term for 2020 but also a lifestyle change that we all need to practice now and in the future.
+It's a lifestyle change that we all need to practice now and in the future.
 Here are some tips to help with keeping a social distance.

 - Physical Distancing Fact Sheet - The Government of Canada provides information on what this means and how to practice.

 A place to find information relating to emergency response, national updates, and Trent related news.